This Insignia comes equipped with parking sensors, satellite navigation, climate control, lumbar support, alloy wheels and more!

 Exterior Body Features

-Body colour bumpers, Body colour door handles, Body colour lip spoiler, Chrome effect window surrounds, Door sill kick plates, Integrated fuel filler cap
+Body colour bumpers, Body colour door handles, Body colour lip spoiler, Chrome effect grille, Chrome effect window surrounds, Door sill kick plates, Gloss black finish B pillar, Integrated fuel filler cap

-Automatic lighting control, Electric headlight beam leveling, Follow me home headlights, Front fog lights, IntelliLux LED matrix headlights with front camera, LED daytime running lights
+Automatic lighting control, Electric headlight beam leveling, Follow me home headlights, Front fog lights, IntelliLux LED matrix headlights with front camera, LED daytime running lights, LED tail lights

 Air recirculation system, Dual zone electronic climate control + multi zone sun sensor + humidity sensor, Pollen filter, Rear passenger heating ducts

-12V power point front, Additional storage compartment in boot, Android Auto, Boot lashing points, Centre console with armrest, Chrome inner door handles, Illuminated glovebox, Leather gear knob, Leather steering wheel, Lidded front door storage with drinks holder + armrest, Parcel shelf, Rake/reach adjustable steering wheel, Rear centre armrest, Rear door pockets with bottle holders
+12V power point front, 3 spoke leather covered steering wheel with satin chrome bezel, 4 Lashing eyes in boot, Additional storage compartment in boot, Android Auto, Centre console with armrest, Chrome inner door handles, Illuminated glovebox, Interior tailgate handle, Leather gear knob, Lidded front door storage with drinks holder + armrest, Luggage compartment cover, Rake/reach adjustable steering wheel, Rear centre armrest, Rear door pockets with bottle holders, Storage tray under cargo floor

 Ambient interior lighting, Delay courtesy light function, Driver/passenger reading lights, Footwell illumination, Illuminated boot, Interior courtesy light operated by all doors, Rear courtesy lights